Bridging the Synthesizability Gap in Perovskites by Combining Computations, Literature Data, and PU Learning

 Given the expense of running DFT simulations at GGA accuracy or higher-level functionals, especially using large supercells to simulate alloys or defects, it is vital to implement ML-driven acceleration.
 For instance, DFT geometry optimization can be augmented with graph neural network (GNN)-based interatomic potentials \cite{m3gnet, mace-off}, such as the models recently developed in our group \cite{perovsiap}.
 GNN+DFT will be used to perform efficient structural relaxation to obtain ground state configurations.
 Interatomic potentials can further aid in navigating the defect landscape and performing perturbation-based calculations.
+To accelerate our DFT workflows, we aim to develop a unified model by employing a fine-tuning strategy analogous to that of the current Perovs-IAP framework.
+This new model will be trained on a comprehensive dataset encompassing all types of perovskite structures.
 The final stage would involve performing rigorous high-accuracy DFT computations exclusively for the curated subset of best materials.
 Additionally, these compounds will be recommended to experimental collaborators for synthesis and characterization; any new experimental data will serve to validate the predicted synthesizability and computed properties.
 This multi-stage computational screening approach is designed to dramatically reduce the number of required calculations, thereby accelerating both the simulations and the discovery of novel perovskite materials. \\